Meet the Teaching Artists

 Paula Robison is a visual arts teacher and illustrator.
-Additionally, she’s a volunteer with the David J. Drakulich Foundation’s Veterans’ Art Project, Story Time storyteller at Sundance Books and Music every first Friday, and proud mom of Rosemary, Elsa and Ethan.
+She’s a volunteer with the David J. Drakulich Foundation’s Veterans’ Art Project, a Story Time storyteller at Sundance Books and Music and proud mom of Rosemary, Elsa and Ethan.
 She lives with her family in Reno.

-Stephanie Richardson has taught acting for eight years for VSAN since 2004.
-Ms. Richardson’s primary teaching interest is both adults and children.
+Stephanie Richardson has taught acting for VSAN since 2004.
 Stephanie is a 1990 graduate of the North Carolina School of the Arts where she received The William B. Kenan Scholarship and The Chancellor’s Award for Artistic Excellence.
 What she enjoys most about teaching is when her students are able to come out of their shells and actually take on another character.
 Stephanie is also a part- time drama instructor for The Davidson Academy, and the Executive Director and Founder of Theatreworks of Northern Nevada.

 Elaine Slikkerveer has been an educator for over 16 years.
 She was born and raised in Rio de Janeiro, Brazil, and became interested in art education when she started working at a kindergarten called Instituto de Educacão do Rio de Janeiro, an experimental school created to prepare teachers.
 Ms. Slikkerveer graduated with a degree in Elementary School and Early Childhood Education and School Administration and Supervision at Universidade Federal Fluminense.
 Elaine also worked in Elementary and Early Childhood Education, and was an administrator at Sociedade Pestalozzi do Brazil Rio de Janeiro.
 She moved to America and has worked as an Art Instructor for VSA Nevada since 2008.

 Katie Steenberg was born and raised in Reno, Nevada.
 Katie received her bachelors degree in Liberal Arts at the University of Nevada Reno with a concentration in painting and a minor in psychology.
-She teaches at numerous artistic venues around Reno and has just recently joined VSA Nevada to teach some of the kids classes this fall.
+She teaches at numerous artistic venues around Reno.
 Katie loves teaching children because, like Pablo Picasso, she believes that every child is an artist.